MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-PathGradientBrush-SetCenterPoint-Methods.md

 ---
-Description: 'This topic lists the SetCenterPoint methods of the PathGradientBrush class.
-For a complete list of methods for the PathGradientBrush class, see PathGradientBrush Methods.' ms.assetid: '41765887-b1de-4259-95af-a1ef8c84d01a'
+Description: This topic lists the SetCenterPoint methods of the PathGradientBrush class.
+For a complete list of methods for the PathGradientBrush class, see PathGradientBrush Methods. ms.assetid: 41765887-b1de-4259-95af-a1ef8c84d01a
-title: 'PathGradientBrush.SetCenterPoint methods'
+title: PathGradientBrush.SetCenterPoint methods
+ms.date: 07/02/2019
 ---

 # PathGradientBrush.SetCenterPoint methods